-Ramo Grande Cattle Characteristics, Uses & Origin
+Ramo Grande Cattle: Origin, Characteristics, Uses

 The Ramo Grande cattle breed is from the island of Terceira in the Portuguese archipelago of the Azores.
 The breed has it’s origin in the early cattle brought by the first settlers to this island in the 15th century, from Portugal and Flanders.